Matt Bloom: T & A (2000-2001)

 In March, Prince Albert was recruited by Trish Stratus to form a tag team with Test, with his name being shortened to Albert at WrestleMania 2000 on April 2 in a tag team match with Test against Head Cheese (Al Snow and Steve Blackman), which Test and Albert won.
 The tag team, known as T & A, competed in the tag team division throughout 2000, and feuded with various rival tag teams.
 Their first rivalry was against Dudley Boyz (Bubba Ray and D-Von), which saw the two teams trade wins in a series of matches including a match at Backlash on April 30, which T & A won.
 At King of the Ring on June 25, T & A competed against Too Cool (Grand Master Sexay and Scotty 2 Hotty), The Hardy Boyz (Matt and Jeff), and Edge and Christian in a four corners elimination match for the Tag Team Championship, which they failed to win.
 Following the event, T & A began feuding with Hardy Boyz, which led to T & A and Trish Stratus taking on Hardy Boyz and Lita in a losing effort at Fully Loaded on July 23.

 In October, T & A began feuding with the Acolytes Protection Agency (Bradshaw and Faarooq), leading to T & A and Stratus facing Lita and APA in a match at No Mercy on October 22, which ended in a no contest.
 T & A and Stratus would then begin feuding with Holly Cousins (Crash, Hardcore and Molly), which lead to T & A and Stratus facing Crash, Molly and Steve Blackman in a match at Survivor Series on November 19, which Stratus and T & A lost.
 The feud ended on the November 27 episode of Raw is War, where Holly Cousins defeated T & A and Stratus.
 At Rebellion on December 2, T & A competed against Dudley Boyz and Edge and Christian in a triple threat elimination tables match, which Dudley Boyz won.
-On the December 28 episode of SmackDown!, T & A dissolved when Bloom attacked Test under the orders of Stephanie McMahon-Helmsley after T & A won a match against Too Cool.
+On the December 28 episode of SmackDown!, T & A dissolved when Albert attacked Test under the orders of Stephanie McMahon-Helmsley after T & A won a match against Too Cool.
 As a result, Albert and Stratus briefly feuded with Test, defeating him in a handicap match on the January 8, 2001, episode of Raw is War.